 - Start with your bank’s story (i.e., what you do better than anyone else).

 - Personalize and connect.

 - Exceed expectations.

 Your bank’s brand must be woven into everything you do: advertising, email campaigns, one-on-one customer service conversations.
 Make sure everyone who executes on behalf of your brand can share your story with your customers.

 After you’ve made the case to your C-Suite about why CX is so important, you’ll need to show results.

 Metrics are a crucial part of any CX initiative: tracking ROI can help maintain leadership buy-in and inform marketing, sales, and customer service engagement strategies.

 Define what a winning customer experience looks like and which metrics you want to measure.
 Hodak recommends beginning with a customer effort score.
-Customer effort is at predicting loyalty than customer satisfaction, and banks can collect these scores with intermittent, in-context customer feedback surveys.
+Customer effort is 40% better at predicting loyalty than customer satisfaction, and banks can collect these scores with intermittent, in-context customer feedback surveys.